This classic Butterscotch Meringue Pie is an old-fashioned favorite, and it's perfect when you want something rich and

 Legend has it that butterscotch pie was invented in Connersville, Indiana, by Sarah Wheeler in 1904.
 Maybe that's why we always had butterscotch pies since Connersville was close to my hometown.
 Growing up in Indiana, this pie was always on the table for our family gatherings.
 One thing I know is there are a lot of butterscotch pie recipes with so many variations that it's hard to know which one to make.
 Today, in honor of my grandma Margaret I am happily making her recipe.

-Cooking with my grandma meant no measuring of anything, just put ingredients in a pan and stir and everything tasted perfect.
-To be honest when I tried making something I saw grandma make it never tasted as good and getting her recipes written down took a lot of time and patience.
-I’m curious, do you have grandma recipes?
+Cooking with my grandma meant no measuring anything, just putting ingredients in a pan and stirring, and everything tasted perfect.
+To be honest, when I tried making something I saw grandma make it never tasted as good and getting her recipes written down took a lot of time and patience.
+I'm curious, do you have grandma's recipes?

 Butterscotch is not the same thing as caramel.
 Butterscotch is made with brown sugar, and caramel is made with white sugar.

 The ingredients make simple custard you add to a pre-baked pie shell.